 What Is It?

-Tinea versicolor is a surface fungal infection that causes changes in the outermost layer of the skin.
+Tinea versicolor is a superficial fungal infection that causes changes in the outermost layer of the skin.
 The lesions appear as round, fine, scaling patches, which can be pink, tan or white.
 Of these, white is the most common.

 What Causes It?